brianpbyers/react/readme.md

 So we've created the template for our component.
 But how do we actually render it?

-We'll need ti call a render `.render` function from our `app/index.jsx`.
+We'll need it call a render `.render` function from our `app/index.jsx`.
 It takes two arguments:

 * The component to render
 * The DOM element to append it to